The Invertebrate Zoology Collection (TTU-Z) houses specimens that are prepared in different ways:

 Pins: Entomological pins come in different sizes and materials.
 The choice of material is important depending on where your specimens will be stored.
 If there is a high relative humidity, it is better to use stainless steel pins.
 If humidity is not an issue, enameled pins work just fine.

 Regarding pin size, the smaller the insect, the smaller the pin you should use.
-For insects smaller than 1 cm it is recommended not to pin them directly (as this might destroy structures that are useful for identification), but point-mount them, which essentially means to glue them on a pinned piece of pre-cut cardstock; for this kind of mount, #2 or #3 pins are recommended.
+For insects smaller than 1 cm it is recommended not to pin them directly (as this might destroy structures that are useful for identification), but point-mount them: glue them on a pinned piece of pre-cut cardstock.
+For this kind of mount, #2 or #3 pins are recommended.
 There are specialized point punches to cut the piece of paper into the right shape and size.
 Here is a video demonstrating the best way to point-mount a small specimen.

-One of the considerations when using very fine pins (#1, #0 or smaller) is that they are more flexible and might have issues (be wobbly) piercing through labels, especially when labels are made of plastic materials.
+One of the considerations when using very fine pins (#1, #0 or smaller) is that they are more flexible and might wobble when piercing through labels, especially when labels are made of plastic materials.

 - Labels: There are three kinds of labels that must accompany every single specimen in a collection: